Adam-hub19/moneybox-withdrawal/README.md

 Good luck!
 ## Refactored elements

-* The Account model has been modified to include behaviours to make it rich withstand misuse to some exten
+* The Account model has been modified to include behaviours to make it rich and withstand misuse to some exten
 * The TransferMoney.Execute(...) has been modified with some of its operations moved to the Account class as appropriate.